 Key Performance Indicators for Amazon Sellers

-Today I’m going to focus on 5 different KPI’s (Key Performance Indicators) that you should consider implementing if you sell on Amazon.
+Today I’m going to focus on 5 different KPI’s (Key Performance Indicators) that you should consider implementing if you sell on Amazon or are at all involved with online arbitrage.

 The objective of keeping track of KPI’s is to make your business: